edamame-course/data/shell/README.md

 Redirecting is not super intuitive, but it's really powerful for stringing together these different commands, so you can do whatever you need to do.

+The philosophy behind these command line programs is that none of them really do anything all that impressive.
+BUT when you start chaining them together, you can do some really powerful things really efficiently.
+If you want to be proficient at using the shell, you must learn to become proficient with the pipe and redirection operators:
+`|`, `>`, `>>`.

 ## Creating, moving, copying, and removing